GitauHarrison/notes/databases/access_postgresql/psql.md

 $ sudo nano /etc/postgresql/14/main/pg_hba.conf
 ```

-The contents of the file is largely commented out.
+The content of the file is largely commented out.
 Scroll to the bottom of the file until you get to "Database administrative login by Unix domain socket".
 You will see these two lines:

 ```python
 # Line 1